igh9410/igh9410-infra/README.md

 ## Networking

-In my setup, [Cilium](https://cilium.io/) acts as the CNI, LoadBalancer IPAM, and Ingress controller, which streamlines the entire network stack.
-I find it more versatile and feature-rich than other CNIs like Calico.
-Its rapid adoption in enterprise environments also signals its maturity.
-Other factor in my decision was that Cilium's open-source version offers advanced capabilities that often require a paid enterprise license with alternatives such as Calico.
+In my setup, [Cilium](https://cilium.io/) acts as the CNI, LoadBalancer IPAM, and Ingress controller, streamlining the entire network stack.
+I chose it over alternatives like Calico for its enterprise-grade features available in the open-source version and rapid adoption in production environments.

-For external access, I use [Cloudflared Tunnel](https://www.cloudflare.com/products/tunnel/) to expose services to the internet securely without needing a public IP address.
+For external access, I use [Cloudflared Tunnel](https://www.cloudflare.com/products/tunnel/) to expose services securely without a public IP address.

 ## Database